 11. Beluga Whale

 Belugas are the only all-white whales in the entire animal kingdom!
-They live in the cold oceans of the Arctic all year long and their thick blubber layer keeps them warm whilst there.
+Their thick layer of blubber keeps them warm while living in the cold oceans of the Arctic.
 They have a wide range of vocal pitches and “sing” to other Belugas to communicate.

 Learn More: Cool Antarctica